How NFT Law is shaping the future of the NFT art market

 Where Does One Buy NFTs?

-A great deal of transactions happens on that site daily.
+A great deal of transactions happen on that site daily.
 The data from Dune Analytics shows that $105 Million was the amount of Ether traded on OpenSea on 14 November 2021.
 Some of the most famous works are Crypto punks and the Bored Ape Yacht Club.
 These are limited series, and each image will have specific distinguishing features not always visible to the naked eye.
 They are highly sought after and have achieved.
 In September this year, a Bored Ape Yacht Club was sold for $24 million at Sotheby’s.

-Another new entrant in this market is Reddit which now has an NFT marketplace, but its leading site is used as one of the main hubs for NFT artists and collectors to interact.
+Another new entrant in this market is Reddit, which now has an NFT marketplace, but its leading site is used as one of the main hubs for NFT artists and collectors to interact.

-In What Other Areas Have NFT’s Been Used?
+In What Other Areas Have NFTs Been Used?

 NFTS and Gaming

-Increasingly NFTs are being used in gaming.
+Increasingly, NFTs are being used in gaming.
 Play to earn games such as Axi Infinity allow gamers to earn NFTs as they play.
 Axi Infinity also has its own coin, “Axi Infinity shards. “ There are other gaming NFTs such as the Matic Verse Superhero game.
 This area is likely to grow a great deal bigger.

 As with all innovations, there are legal implications for NFTs.
 Of particular importance is laws that refer to any rights which are (or are not) transferred from the owner of the artwork (or any underlying asset) to the holders of the NFT.